The Boosted DC Algorithm for linearly constrained DC programming: The Boosted DC Algorithm and its convergence

-\begin{remark} Similar to \cite[Theorem 1]{BDCA2018} and \cite[Theorem 4.1 and Theorem 4.2]{nBDCA}, if we further assume that the function $\phi$ satisfies the Kurdyka--\L{}ojasiewicz property, then it can be proved that the sequence $\set{x_k}$ converges to a KKT point of \eqref{eq:P}.
+\begin{remark} Similar to \cite[Theorem 1]{BDCA2018} and \cite[Theorem 4.3 and Theorem 4.9]{nBDCA}, if we further assume that the function $\phi$ satisfies the Kurdyka--\L{}ojasiewicz property, then it can be proved that the sequence $\Set{x_k}$ converges to a KKT point of \eqref{eq:P}.
 Moreover, convergence rates can also be deduced depending on the \L{}ojasiewicz exponent.
-Especially, when the objective function $\phi$ is quadratic (e.g., in our numerical experiments), it was proved \cite[Theorem 4.2]{JOTA2018} that the function $\phi+\iota_{\Fc}$ satisfies the Kurdyka--\L{}ojasiewicz property with exponent $\frac{1}{2}$.
-Combining this with the technique in \cite[Theorem 1]{BDCA2018}, it is a routine task to derive the linear convergence of the sequence $\set{x_k}$ when the sequence has a cluster point.
-The purpose of the next section is to prove, using a similar technique to \cite[Theorem~2.1]{TuanJMAA}, that the latter condition is not needed: for quadratic functions, BDCA always generates a sequence which is linearly convergent to a KKT point of the problem. \end{remark}
+Especially, when the objective function $\phi$ is quadratic (e.g., in some of our numerical experiments), it was proved \cite[Theorem 4.2]{JOTA2018} that the function $\phi+\iota_{\Fc}$ satisfies the Kurdyka--\L{}ojasiewicz property with exponent $\frac{1}{2}$.
+Combining this with the technique in \cite[Theorem 1]{BDCA2018}, it is a routine task to derive the linear convergence of the sequence $\Set{x_k}$ when the sequence has a cluster point.
+The purpose of the next section is to prove, using a similar technique to \cite[Theorem~2.1]{TuanJMAA}, that the latter condition is not needed: for quadratic functions, BDCA always generates a sequence which is linearly convergent to a KKT point of the problem without requiring the existence of a cluster point. \end{remark}